-Technically, all compensation income received relative to the short-term assignment in the Philippines is taxable in the country/territory.
+Technically, all compensation income received relative to the short-term assignment in the Philippines is taxable in the country/jurisdiction.

 Are there any additional considerations that should be considered before initiating a short-term assignment in the Philippines?

-Where there is a tax treaty between the home country/territory and the Philippines, and the employee spends less than 90 days or 183 days (depending on the tax treaty wording) in the Philippines in a given tax year, the criteria for tax exemption may be met and such that the income attributable to the Philippines will not be taxed.
+Where there is a tax treaty between the home country/jurisdiction and the Philippines, and the employee spends less than 90 days or 183 days (depending on the tax treaty wording) in the Philippines in a given tax year, the criteria for tax exemption may be met and such that the income attributable to the Philippines will not be taxed.

 Treaty article conditions on exemption from tax must be satisfied and a tax treaty relief application process should be complied with.

-For expatriates who are residents of non-treaty countries/territories or treaty countries/territories who does not satisfy conditions of treaty, and who stay in the Philippines for 180 days or less in the calendar year concerned, the tax rate is 25 percent of gross income.
+For expatriates who are residents of non-treaty countries/jurisdictions or treaty countries/jurisdictions who does not satisfy conditions of treaty, and who stay in the Philippines for 180 days or less in the calendar year concerned, the tax rate is 25 percent of gross income.

-Income of taxpayers may be excluded from taxation if it is attributable to services performed in countries/territories other than the Philippines except for resident citizens.
+Income of taxpayers may be excluded from taxation if it is attributable to services performed in countries/jurisdictions other than the Philippines except for resident citizens.

 © 2020 R.G.
 Manabat & Co., a Philippine partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative, a Swiss entity.
 All rights reserved.